builtbybrayne/packer-skeleton/README.md

-This project creates the base ubuntu box with all the shared options required by EVERY VM in the SMC project.
+This project creates the base ubuntu box with all the shared options required by EVERY VM in the project.

 This includes: